 Students are more likely to receive merit aid from a school if they are at the top of the applicant pool and will raise the college or university’s average SAT score, ACT score, and/or average GPA.
 This makes many Pine View students a commodity for many colleges and should be taken into consideration when determining where to apply.

 It is possible to shorten the length of time as an undergraduate by attending schools that award credit to students who achieve high enough AP scores.
 This can significantly lessen the cost of college by reducing attendance by up to a full year.
 This aid many highly selective colleges grant little or no credit for AP scores.
 Most colleges list which tests and what scores qualify for credit on their website or refer to AP Credit Policies.
+Students who complete Dual Enrollment coursework while in high school also earn college credit (at in-state, public universities) accelerating their course of study and reducing the time required to attain their undergraduate degree (and costs!).

 If attending in-state, consider applying to an Honors Program or Honors College.
-Honors programs often provide a school within a school and offer smaller, more challenging classes.
+Honors programs often provide a school within a school and offer enrichment opportuntities and smaller, more challenging classes.
 These programs are something to consider for students who are hoping to control costs but still experience a high quality, smaller program.
 Honors programs at public out-of- state schools sometimes offer scholarships to admitted out-of-state students.

-SCF or Florida Community Colleges
+SCF or Florida State College System

-Starting at an in-state community college to fulfill general requirements, and transferring to a four-year, in-state public college or university for the final two years is a smart option for some students.
+Starting at an in-state 'community' college to fulfill general requirements, and transferring to a four-year, in-state public college or university for the final two years is a smart option for some students.
 When applying make sure that courses meet the degree requirements of a particular four-year institution or major.